Jain History, Philosophy & Ethics

 Professor: Brianne Donaldson / b.donaldson@uci.edu

-Description: The Jain Tradition is a small but globally-influential Indian tradition centered on nonviolence to multiple life forms, the cultivation of multiple perspectives, and practices of non-attachment.
+Description: The Jain Tradition is a small but globally-influential Indian tradition centered on nonviolence to multiple life forms, the cultivation of multiple perspectives, and mental/material practices of non-attachment.
 In this class, we will rely on the methods of history, philosophy, and ethnography to explore Jainism in relation to its historic and textual development, arguments with rivals about what is “real,” and its multiple ethical practices related to food, human-animal-plant relations, war, tolerance, among others.
-We will also consider the Jain tradition’s relevance to current planetary and social issues.
+We will also consider the Jain tradition’s relevance to current planetary and social issues and students will have the opportunity to visit a Jain community in Orange County.

 Undergraduate Student Learning Outcomes